Potassium: potassium chloride

 - potassium(I) chloride

-The potassium in potassium chloride formally is in the oxidation state 1.
+The oxidation number of potassium in potassium chloride is 1.

 - Hill system formula: Cl1K1

 - Melting point: 771°C